YaBoiTroi/pr2SIM/README.md

 communication that the script makes which is necessary to collect the happy hour data.
 Info is saved locally to 'EPICsimDetails.ini, for you only.
 If you are concerned, just read through the code yourself (:
+-If holding shift while the script is logging in, your shift press will be undone and you will need to press shift again

 **Future (large) Plans**
 -calibration mode to allow script to adapt to processing power/ internet
 -Image processing for no downtime
 -COMPLETE input isolation, removing those rare
+-Will implement macroExperimental (seen in code) which quits the sim faster and/or gives outfit rewards

 Please let me know if you find any issues or if you have any other features you might like me to add There is still much work to be done